 My compliments to Vandoren for striving to make consistently high quality, accurate mouthpieces and actually achieving that goal!

-The hard rubber version is a copy of the old "Slant Signature" hard rubber tenor made in the 50's and 60's.
-They are made from an old design and play very nearly the same as the mouthpiece they are emulating for a fraction of what you would have to pay for the same mouthpiece in a true vintage model.
-These seem to work well with players both young and old and very free-blowing.
+These are made from an old design and play very nearly the same as the mouthpiece they are emulating for a fraction of what you would have to pay for the same mouthpiece in a true vintage model.
+These seem to work well with players both young and old and are very free-blowing.

-I am thrilled that J. J. Babbit dug out some old designs and made some great tenor mouthpieces that are reasonably prices and real joy to play!!
+I am thrilled that J. J. Babbit dug out some old designs and made some great tenor mouthpieces that are reasonably priced and a real joy to play!!